krayin/krayin-docs/docs/1.x/graphql-shop-api/addresses.md

 ## Get Customer Addresses

-You can get all the Customer Addresses from the Bagisto store.
+You can get all the Customer Addresses from the Krayin store.
 You can achieve this job by using the `Customer Addresses` API call.

 - Headers